Back to top

 Independent wayfinding & community connections

-We use environmental design to improve resident independence and safety.
+We offer extra dementia support through the use of environmental design to improve resident independence and safety.
 Resident suites are differentiated with a picture box for personal mementos and a unique door handle and decal consistent with their family home to aid recognition.
 We use distinctive prompts and colours to help residents find their way ‘home’.

 Dementia care environments may also include an all-ages park, outdoor recreation areas, dementia-friendly gardening equipment and decals that encourage interaction.

-Our specialist programs such as our 'Montessori' program support resident wellbeing and enrich their quality of life with activities such as:
+Our specialist programs such as our 'Montessori' specialist dementia care program support resident wellbeing and enrich their quality of life with activities such as:

 • Hand-eye coordination activities that provide a sense of purpose such as folding laundry, sweeping leaves or setting the table.